catbro666/lua-resty-openssl/README.md

 Returns `true` when the certificate isn't revoked, otherwise returns `nil` and error explaining the reason.

+Note this function is supported from OpenSSL 1.1.0 and not supported in BoringSSL.

 [Back to TOC](#table-of-contents)

 ## resty.openssl.x509.revoked